-Minors traveling unaccompanied or accompanied by a guardian or chaperone: What is required to enter The Turks and Caicos Islands may vary greatly than what is required to re-enter the country of origin.
+Minors traveling unaccompanied or accompanied by a guardian or chaperone: What is required to enter The Turks and Caicos Islands may vary greatly from what is required to re-enter the country of origin.
 In general a child under 16 years of age may travel into the Turks and Caicos Islands merely with proof of citizenship.
 Proof of citizenship is a raised seal birth certificate and preferably a government issued photo ID if on a closed loop cruise or a U.S. passport if entering by air or private vessel.

 The Turks and Caicos Islands requires compliance with regulations to divert child abduction.
 Any child traveling without one of the parents as listed upon the birth certificate should have a letter from the absent parent granting permission for the child to travel.
 This should be sworn before a notary public and signed by the absent parent(s).
 If the parent is deceased a certified death certificate may be necessary.